 The only coworking, private office and event space in SoNo, Connecticut’s Design District and Google eCity for professionals making a positive impact and growing their businesses.
 Our members make change happen in our private offices, dedicated desk and flex pass coworking space, and event space.
 We’re also a go-to solution for those who need conference room space on a regular basis or on the fly.

 SONO SPACES NORTH located at 13 North Main Street in South Norwalk was founded in 2011 by Karl Heine of creativeplacement.

 SONO SPACES SOUTH was founded in 2016 by Karl Heine and Bob Walker of Surveys & Forecasts, LLC.
 Karl met Bob when he licensed a desk at SoNo Spaces North in 2015.
 They formed Space Partners LLC to launch 5,000 Square Feet of additional coworking space at 23 South Main Street in downtown SoNo.

 SONO SPACES NORTH — THE ORIGINAL CONCEPT

-At heart, they were always about community.
-For them, community can be found throughout the world.
-While they have created their own coworking space in Connecticut, they also both leased collaborative offices at WeWork SoHo West in New York City, and have worked remotely in other cities throughout the US and in many European cities including: Zurich, Basel, Milan, Venice, Toulon, Fabriano, Cannes, Florence, Brussels, Antwerp, Berlin, Paris, London, Buenos Aires and Barcelona.
+At heart, it was always about community, and the idea that community can be found throughout the world.
+While Karl created his own coworking space in Connecticut, he also leased collaborative office space at WeWork SoHo West in New York City, and has worked remotely in other cities throughout the US and in many European cities including: Zurich, Basel, Milan, Venice, Toulon, Fabriano, Cannes, Florence, Brussels, Antwerp, Berlin, Paris, London, Buenos Aires and Barcelona.